petersatsuse/azure-compute-docs/articles/virtual-machines/metadata-security-protocol/other-examples/key-reset.md

 ## Reset a VM's key

 The platform always ensures that the `keyIncarnationId` value in the VM model matches the actual key in storage.
 Incrementing this value triggers a key reset.
-For more details, see [MSP feature configuration](../configuration.md).
+For more information, see [MSP feature configuration](../configuration.md).

 ```http
 PATCH https://management.azure.com/subscriptions/{subscription_id}/resourceGroups/{resource_group_name}/providers/Microsoft.Compute/virtualMachines/{virtualMachine_Name}?api-version=2024-03-01